Sleep Schedule for 3-6 months old

 Frequently Asked Questions

-qJYNKtCd's nap schedule feels completely unpredictable.
-How can I establish a more consistent nap routine for them?
+How can I establish a predictable nap schedule for qJYNKtCd?

-How do I know when qJYNKtCd is ready to drop a nap, and what's the best way to manage the nap transition?
+How do I know when qJYNKtCd is ready for a nap?
+What are the key sleep cues?